omid-s/omid-s.github.io/_pages/cv.md

 Service and leadership
 ======
 * Serving as Computer Science Graduate Student Association President,  _since 2018_
 * Served as Grad.
-Student representative at University of Georgia Graduate Studies Board, _2019_
+Student representative at University of Georgia Graduate Studies Expansion Board, _2019_
 * Served as Sub-Reviewer IEEE Cloud 2020
 * Served as Sub-Reviewer IEEE Cloud 2019